starkfell/100DaysOfIaC/articles/day.98.using.resource.locks.in.a.yaml.pipeline.md

 ## Things to Consider

-Make sure to have your Resource Removal Jobs in a separate Build Pipeline from your Deployment Pipelines unless you want the resources to constantly be recreated.
+Make sure to have your Resource Removal Jobs in a separate Build Pipeline from your Deployment Jobs unless you want your resources to constantly be recreated.

 </br>